adanSiqueira/py-url-shortener/README.md

 ##  Working on improvements:

-- Implement click analytics & caching with Redis.
+- Implement caching and rate limit with Redis.

 - Add user authentication for custom URL management.

-- Implement rate limiting using Redis.

 - Deploy on cloud (AWS / GCP / Azure) with HTTPS support.